-2010 ROSE BOWL/BCS CHAMPIONSHIP GAMES
+ROSE BOWL/BCS CHAMPIONSHIP GAMES

 http://www.washington.edu/news/articles/uw-games-by-the-numbers-craig-heyamoto-statistics-crew-chief

-The University of Washington's Football Statistical Crew was chosen to keep statistics for the 2009, 2010, 2011 and 2012 Rose Bowl games.
-Dr. Heyamoto was the defensive statistician for all four events, plus the 2010 BCS Championship Game.
+The University of Washington's Football Statistical Crew was chosen to keep statistics for the 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018 and 2019 Rose Bowl games.
+Dr. Heyamoto was the defensive statistician for all eleven events, plus the 2010, 2014, 2015, 2016, 2017, 2018 and 2019 National NCAA Championship Games.

 "It was such an unbelievable experience to participate in such a magnificent event."

 The 2010 BCS National Championship Game also utilized the University of Washington's Statistical Crew with Dr. Heyamoto making all the defensive calls.
+Dr. Gary had that opportunity again in 2014 when the final BCS Championship Game was played.

 An ice pool table and an ice Rose Bowl sculpture could be found at the BCS pregame media party.